I have heard this statistic so many times (over the last 5-8 years) that, "50% of all marriages end in divorce."

 The Cure for Road Rage

 It has almost been a year since my last blog post.
-I think that may e related to the fact that the Subway near my office is now closed.
-No more meditation sessions over a foot long.
+I think that may be related to the fact that the Subway near my office is now closed.
+No more meditation sessions over foot-longs.

 I have tried different approaches to convincing myself to not to get worked up when other drivers make aggressive or seemingly inconsiderate moves.